Merzki/PaintAnalog/README.md

 The solution `PaintAnalog` contains two projects:

 ### 1. **PaintAnalog** – Main WPF Application
-Organized according to MVVM principles with a clear separation of concerns.
+Organized according to MVVM principles with a clear separation of concerns

 - **Converters/**
   Contains value converters used in data bindings: